CHTC/chtc-website-source/_uw-research-computing/file-avail-largedata.md

 ## A. Get a Directory

 Space in our large data staging area is granted by request.
-If you think you need a directory, email CHTC's Research Computing Facilitators (chtc@cs.wisc.edu).
+If you think you need a directory, fill out our [quota request form](https://chtc.cs.wisc.edu/uw-research-computing/quota-request.html).

 The created directory will exist at this path: `/staging/username`